ethereum/EIPs/EIPS/eip-7390.md

 requires: 20
 ---

-## Simple Summary

-This proposal introduces a standard interface for creating and interacting with vanilla options contracts on the Ethereum blockchain.
-The ERC option standard provides a consistent way to represent and trade options, enabling interoperability between different decentralized applications (dApps) and platforms.

 ## Abstract

-This ERC defines a set of functions and events that allow for the creation, management, and exercising of options contracts on Ethereum.
+This ERC defines a comprehensive set of functions and events facilitating seamless interactions (creation, management, exercising, etc.) for vanilla options.
 This standard ensures that options contracts conform to a common interface, facilitating the development of robust options trading platforms and enabling interoperability between dApps and protocols.

 ## Motivation